 Repeated bin contamination can result in a fine or the removal of the collection service.

-For information about what can and can’t go in your recycling, food and garden waste and garbage bins, visit the Council’s bin information web page.
+Visit our bin information page for information on what can and can’t go in your recycling, food and garden waste and garbage bins.

-If you would like to know more about Council’s bin inspection program, please contact Council.
+Get in touch If you would like to know more about Council’s bin inspection program.